-Stage One (misbehaviour): up to three verbal warnings

-Stage Two (misbehaviour): time out at the 'timeout spot' (for a maximum of 3 minutes) or a partner class
+Stage One (misbehaviour): up to three verbal warnings Stage Two (misbehaviour): time out at the 'timeout spot' (for a maximum of 3 minutes) or a partner class (for a maximum of 30 minutes)

-Stage Three (serious misbehaviour): behaviour is recorded using Incident Form/Tracking Form and SLT/Behaviour Mentor are informed/involved and a sanction appropriate to the misbehaviour is given.
+Stage Three (serious misbehaviour): behaviour is recorded using using a school Incident Record Form and SLT/Lead Learning Mentor are informed/involved and a sanction appropriate to the misbehaviour is given.

-Stage Four (serious misbehaviour): behaviour is recorded using Incident Form/Tracking Form and referred to SLT and Behaviour Mentor for planned next steps and sanctions to be agreed.
+Stage Four (serious misbehaviour): behaviour is recorded using a School Incident Record Form and referred to SLT and Lead Learning Mentor for planned next steps and sanctions to be agreed.